Background pattern

 Children and adolescents

-Other medications and Raglysa
+Other medicines and Raglysa

-Inform your doctor or pharmacist if you are taking, have taken recently or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.

 • The antibiotic ciprofloxacin used against infections.

-• The antitussive dextromethorphan.
+• The cough suppressant dextromethorphan.

-• Sympathomimetics such as those found in eye drops, nasal and oral decongestants, and anticholinergic medications containing ephedrine or pseudoephedrine.
+• Sympathomimetics such as those found in eye drops, nasal and oral decongestants, and cough and cold medicines containing ephedrine or pseudoephedrine.

-If you are starting your treatment with fluoxetine or fluvoxamine, you must wait at least 14 days since the interruption of treatment with rasagilina.
+If you are starting treatment with fluoxetine or fluvoxamine, you should wait at least 14 days after stopping treatment with rasagiline.

-Taking Raglysa with food and drinks
+Taking Raglysa with food and drink

-Rasagilina can be taken with or without food.
+Rasagiline can be taken with or without food.

-Pregnancy, breastfeeding, and fertility
+Pregnancy, breast-feeding and fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor before using this medication.
+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor for advice before taking this medicine.

 Driving and using machines

-3. How to Take Raglysa
+3. How to take Raglysa

 The recommended dose of Raglysa is 1 tablet of 1 mg taken by mouth, once a day.
 It can be taken with or without food.